stagestop/stagestop.github.io/CONTENT_AUDIT.md

 - Updated `_posts/2017-8-11-rifle-1008.md` front matter image from `gun-1008.jpg` to existing `rifle-1008.jpg`, matching the body image.
 - Fixed `NRaptor` → `Raptor` in `_posts/2017-8-11-gun-1002.md`.

-Remaining recommendation:
+Resolution:

-Review all product posts as a batch because these appear imported from an old data source.
+Archived the legacy product posts from generated output in `T003C`.
+The source files remain available for future review.

 Requires confirmation:

-Yes for product/image correctness and availability.
+Only if the archived product posts are republished later.

 ---